-Researchers discover an epigenetic lesion in the hippocampus of Alzheimer'sJanuary 21st, 2014 in Alzheimer's disease & dementia /
+Researchers discover an epigenetic lesion in the hippocampus of Alzheimer'sJanuary 21, 2014 in Medicine & Health / Alzheimer's disease & dementia

 Alzheimer's disease can reach epidemic range in the coming decades, by the increasing average age of society.
 There are two key issues for Alzheimer's disease: there is currently no effective treatment and it has been described very few associated genetic changes (mutations) which reduces the number of targets for future therapies.

 Pathologically, Alzheimer 's disease is characterized by the accumulation of protein deposits in the brain of patients.
 These deposits are formed by plates of a protein called amyloid-beta and rolled tangles of tau protein .
 The root cause of these lesions in most cases is unknown, but specific alterations in regulating genes expression might be involved.

 Today , the prestigious international journal in neurology Hippocampus publishes an article led by Manel Esteller, Director of Epigenetics and Cancer Biology , Institute of Biomedical Research of Bellvitge (IDIBEL ) , ICREA researcher and Professor of Genetics at the University of Barcelona,with the collaboration of the Institute of Neuropathology IDIBELL led by Isidre Ferrer, demonstrating for the first time the existence of an epigenetic lesion in the hippocampus of the brain of patients with Alzheimer.

 " We first started studying 30,000 molecular switches that turn on and off genes in the hippocampal region in the brains of Alzheimer patients in different stages of disease and compared with that of healthy patients of the same age.
 We note that dusp22 gene switch off (methylated) as the disease advances" explained Manel Esteller, director of the study.